- View the Department of Classical Studies PhD's Program Handbook as a PDF file

 Students will write the Comprehensive Examinations in September of year two of the student's program on dates fixed by the Department, normally on the Wednesday, Friday and Monday of the last week of September.
 The exam covers the major areas of emphasis in Classics, including Language and Literature, Philosophy, History and Historiography, and Archaeology and Material Culture.
 The examination is based on Reading Lists in primary and secondary sources and established by the Department well in advance of the examination.
 The format of the exam is as follows:

-1. Commentary: Each exam will offer 10 passages (5 poetry, 5 prose), of which the student will select a total of SEVEN, with no fewer than 3 in each poetry/prose category.
-Students will be expected to provide written commentary on each passage, including (for example): identification of the author and work; identification of any significant formal characteristics (e.g., metre, dialect, etc.); situating the passage in the context of the development of its genre and/or literary tradition; relevant information about the scholarly tradition and/or major interpretative questions regarding the passage or the larger work.
+- Commentary: The exam will offer 8 passages (2 poetry, 6 prose), of which the student will select a total of FIVE, with at least one in each poetry/prose category.
+Students will be expected to provide written commentary on each passage, including (for example): identification of the author and work; situating the passage in its historical and literary context; relevant information about the scholarly tradition and/or major interpretative questions regarding the passage or the larger work.

-2. Translation: In addition, the students will translate THREE of the passages, at least one in each of the prose/poetry categories.
-The students may pick ANY three passages from the total of 10 (i.e., the two categories of commentary/translation are not mutually exclusive).
+- Translation: In addition, the students will translate THREE of the passages.
+The students may pick ANY three passages from the total of 8 (i.e., the two categories of commentary/translation are not mutually exclusive).

 The comprehensive exams are designed to ensure that the student has attained the necessary breadth of knowledge in Classics prior to undertaking specialized research.
 The exams will normally be set and marked by a committee of two members of the GAC (a third member of the GAC may be called upon to express and opinion if there is significant disagreement about a student’s performance).
 The GAC is committed to communicating the results to students in a timely manner, normally within 10 business days of the completion of the exams.
 Expectations normally include some or all of the following: a good knowledge of the primary texts, relevant scholarship and current critical issues; evidence of wide and critical reading; evidence of independent thinking, often manifesting itself in the ability to assess the scholarship in the field and ask significant questions about the material; clear writing.